textnet/TN2/README.md

 This is an Excalibur+Electron prototype of the TXTNET.

 ## Handling events
-- book goes offline while guests are online -> move guests offline
-- book goes offline and has controllers on other books -> move them offline
++ book goes offline and has controllers visiting other books -> move them to limbo
-- book goes online and has controller in limbo -> move them to other books
++ book goes online and has animas in limbo -> move them back to other books
-- book goes offline and has guests from other books -> send them to limbo
++ book goes offline and has guests from other books -> send them to limbo

 ## Advanced environment
 - gravity & seasonality